Dyselxique/yorick_bonking_towers/README.md

 - Get Python3 if you don't have it.
 Python 3.11 is available [here](https://www.python.org/downloads/windows/) and easy to install.
 - Download / clone this repository.
 - Make sure the Replay API is enabled in your game settings.
 The config file is located here (depending on how you installed the game) : `%LeagueInstallDirectory%\Config\game.cfg`.
 If the `EnableReplayApi` entry is not present, just add it under `[General]`.
+Restart your League Client.
 ```
 [General]
 EnableReplayApi=1